Jim Allan of Ohio sent

 |

-come a long ways in 50 years.
-Founded in 1969 by John
+has come a long ways in 50 years.
+Founded in 1969 by

-Aibel and a simple letter to the editor of Roas &
+John Aibel and a simple letter to the editor of Road

-Track asking if anyone knew of the location of Le Mans
+& Track asking if anyone knew of the location of Le

-Crosley and from the responses a club was formed.
-The
+Mans Crosley and from the responses a club was formed.

-in Maumee Ohio and the above turn out at our first year
+meet in Maumee Ohio and the above turn out at our first

 cars are expected.
 Don't miss it.